MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 | **Status**                         | Deprecated: By July 31, 2024, we plan to no longer provide tax updates to US Payroll customers.
 The functionality will remain in the product, but enhancements will no longer keep the functionality up to date, and any product defects will be evaluated on a case-by-case basis. |

 >[!NOTE]
 > This represents a change from the original discontinuation date of October 1, 2021.
-For more information, see [Tax updates being retired for US Payroll feature in Microsoft Dynamics 365 Finance](https://aka.ms/financepayrollfaq).
+For more information, see [Tax updates being retired for US Payroll feature in Microsoft Dynamics 365 for Finance and Operations](https://aka.ms/financepayrollfaq).

 ### Data management staging clean up